opengdpr/OpenDSR/specification.md

 `processor_certificate`

-  **REQUIRED** HTTP endpoint x.509 where certificate used to sign callbacks and OpenGDPR API responses can be downloaded.
+  **REQUIRED** HTTP endpoint x.509 where certificate used to sign callbacks and OpenCompliance API responses can be downloaded.
 The domain **MUST** match that of the discovery callback.

 ### 6.4.
 Example Discovery Response